hungcq/knowledge-repo/IT/software-engineering-at-google/14-larger-testing.md

   - Should reduce SUT size at problem boundaries:
     - UI (browser, cli, app) - API boundary:
       - Why UIs are unreliable and costly to test:
-        - Often change in look-and-feel ways without impacting the underlying beha
+        - Often change in look-and-feel ways without impacting the underlying behaviors
-        - Usually have async beha
+        - Usually have async behaviors
       - Approach: split the tests into connected tests, use public API to drive e2e tests
     - Third-party boundary: needed because:
       - No public shared env for testing